jakethashi/vscode-angular2-emmet/README.md

 # Angular 2 TypeScript Emmet suport for VS Code

-Have you ever missed vscode zen coding support for Angular 2 typescript.
-If is you answer yes then enjoy this extension to Visual studio code.
+Have you ever missed zen coding support for Angular 2 typescript files inside vscode?
+If is your answer yes then following extension to Visual Studio Code solve you issue.

 ## Installation